georgetzanetos/Genetic-Algorithms/README.md

 # Bio-Inspired Intelligence
-Solving the CartPole problem from OpenAI Gym using Evolutionary Robotics
+Solving the CartPole problem from OpenAI Gym using Genetic Algorithms